lenartlola/minishell/README.md

 make
 ```

-delete all the *.o files.
+Clean the dependencies
 ```sh
 make clean
 ```

-Delete all the *.0 files plus libft.a
+Clean the dependencies + the program
 ```sh
 make fclean
 ```